miffili/20172018_100DaysOfCode/R3Log.md

   * updated all affected components
   * tinkered a bit with the Bootstrap v4 Card component

+**other**

+* learned how to add a commit message using the built in vim editor 😇

 **thoughts**
 Because I drank a red bull for dinner, I immediately started D9 at midnight. 😅 Solid 2 hours of coding and I'm glad, I did it at night.
 Nothing there to distract me in any kind.
 The switch was fairly smooth.
 I revisited how to delete a npm package.
-As well as adding a commit via the vim editor. 😇 Then I slept until noon and my whole day was totally wacked. 😄 Went to bed early to be fresh in the morning.
+Then I slept until noon and my whole day was totally wacked. 😄 Went to bed early to be fresh in the morning.

 » _2.5h_